gokulm/BoltOn/docs/index.md

         options.BoltOnAssemblies(typeof(PingHandler).Assembly);
     });

-BoltOn uses .NET core's dependency injection internally.
+** Note: ** BoltOn uses .NET core's dependency injection internally.
 In case if you want to use any other DI framework, you can configure it after the BoltOn() call.

 BoltOn()
 --------